marcdegraef/EMsoft/Source/pyEMsoft/docs/pyEMsoft.rst

     pyEMsoft.crystal.transspace(self.LatCell, input_vector, output_vector, inspace, outspace)
     print('The', input_vector, 'in the ', Tools.get_space_string(inspace), 'has been converted to', output_vector,'in', Tools.get_space_string(outspace), '\n')

-If coordinate transformation is needed in a given space ('d', 'c' or 'r'), the :python:`trnascoor` function can be called to defined a coordinate transformed vector from old to new ('on') or new to old ('no').
+If coordinate transformation is needed in a given space ('d', 'c' or 'r'), the :python:`transcoor` function can be called to defined a coordinate transformed vector from old to new ('on') or new to old ('no').

 .. code-block:: python